AndreasBrommund/cloud-native/chapter06/README.md

 1. Create a stack in CloudFormation using the `service.yml` template.
 The input to the stack is outputs from previous stacks.
 1. The instances of your application that the service launches will all log to a log group in CloudWatch.
 Browse to CloudWatch from the AWS service menu.
 1. Open the log group of your application and you'll see the different log streams.
 Each of the log streams corresponds to one instance of your application.
 Open the latest logstream and verify that you get the same printouts as when you were successfully running the application locally.
+1. Finally, select ECS from the AWS service menu and click on your cluster.
+You should be able to see your service up and running in the cluster.

 ## Extending the pipeline